Hen Wlad Fy Nhadau: Usage

 Tradition has established "Hen Wlad Fy Nhadau" as a de facto Welsh national anthem since 1905, when it was first sung by fans at rugby games, although the official anthem at the time was "God Save the King".
 "Hen Wlad Fy Nhadau" slowly established itself as the more popular anthem over the next four decades and was sung along with "God Bless the Prince of Wales" and "God Save the Queen" before sporting events until 1975, when sports officials decided that "Hen Wlad Fy Nhadau" should be sung alone.
-Like other British anthems, it has not been established as a national anthem by law, but it has been used as a national anthem at official governmental ceremonies, including the opening of the Welsh Parliament / Senedd Cymru, and at receptions of the British monarchy since the 1970s.
+Like other British anthems, it has not been established as a national anthem by law, but it has been used as a national anthem at official governmental ceremonies, including the opening of the Welsh Parliament (Senedd Cymru), and at receptions of the British monarchy since the 1970s.
 Petitions to make the song an official national anthem for Wales are occasionally submitted to the Senedd, but the last time one raised sufficient signatures to be debated, in 2014, the conclusion was that this is 'not currently a possible development'.
-It is recognised and used as an anthem at both national and local events in Wales.
+It is recognised and used as an anthem at both national and local events in Wales, even despite its lacks official status.

 "Imagine some 40,000 people singing their national anthem with all the fervour of which the Celtic heart is capable.
 It was the most impressive incident I have ever witnessed on a football field.
 It gave a semi-religious solemnity to this memorable contest, intensely thrilling, even awe-inspiring.
 It was a wonderful revelation of the serious spirit in which the Welsh take their football."